schakk34/tkdai/DEPLOYMENT.md

 - The application runs as a non-root user in the container
 - File uploads are restricted to 256MB maximum
 - Session cookies are configured for security in production
-- Database is stored in a Docker volume for persistence
+- Database is stored in Supabase with automatic backups
+- Connection string includes credentials (consider using environment variables for production)